andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ```

 ##### for Loop
-The `for` loop is used to execute a block of code a known number of times.
-The `for` statement iterates over each item of a sequence.
+The `for` statement iterates over each item of a sequence, then execute a block of code.

 ![for Loop](./Assets/03_looping_statements/for.jpg)